• Which Job Skills Will Survive the Future of Work?

 Aly

-Born between 1997 to 2012, Generation Z is the most diverse generation in American history.
-Known for being creative, inclusive and tech-savvy, this generation likes a hands-on approach to learning and places a high importance on education.
+Born between 1997 to 2012, Generation Z is known for being creative and tech-savvy, this generation likes a hands-on approach to learning and places a high importance on education.

 According to the Pew Research Center, Gen Z is the least likely to drop out of high school and the most likely to go to college, compared with older generations.